jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 I think I have another real-world example high cohesion and low coupling: meal kits.
 Each meal kit has all the ingredients required to make the meal without any extraneous ingredients.
 You don’t have to purchase different meal kits to make a meal either.
 If a meal is updated, it only affects that meal’s kit.

 ## Software Design Examples
 Let's consider coupling and cohesion with some real software design examples.
+I shall return to some examples from previous blogs.

 ### State Machine
 I briefly mentioned __State Machines__ in the previous blog in the [Low Coupling](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html#low-cohesion) section.

 My concern was the distribution of state machine behavior in an application.
-I've seen way too many cases of state machine behavior where `state` is a private attribute accessible via public `get` and `set` accessors.
+I've seen too many cases of state machine implementations where `state` is a private attribute accessible via public `get` and `set` accessors.
 State machine behavior was implemented throughout the application by any code that acquired, changed and saved `state` via the accessors.

 Though this isn't obvious at first, this is a highly coupled design.
 All code that references the accessors indirectly depend upon one another since they are all taking some responsibility for state machine behavior.
 A behavior change in one section of the code could change an assumption about the state machine in another section of code.
 Almost as bad, if not worse, no one knows what the actual state machine behavior is, since it's distributed in so many different places.

 I would prefer an implemenation that keeps state machine behavior cohesive, possibly via the [State Design Pattern](https://refactoring.guru/design-patterns/state).
 This consolidates the state machine behavior.
-The state machine could still provide a `get` accessor for its state, but it should not provide a `get` accessor.
-The state machine would define public methods for each `event` that would trigger an internal transition and the implemenation to determine the new `state` would occur in that method.
-The `state` implementation could be enhanced with the [Observer Design Pattern](https://refactoring.guru/design-patterns/observer) so that the applications could subscribe to future state change notifications.
+The state machine could still provide a `get` accessor for its state, but it should not provide a `set` accessor.
+The state machine would define public methods for each `event` that would trigger an internal transition and the implemenation to determine the new `state` would occur in the `event` method within the state machine class.
+The `state` implementation could be enhanced with the [Observer Design Pattern](https://refactoring.guru/design-patterns/observer) so that the applications could subscribe to future `state` change notifications.

 I suspect that the coupled design occurs when developers don't realize that there's state machine behavior lurking in their class.
 If they don't design for a cohesive state machine, the design will have a tendence to be distributed.